Merlin-Lawrence/Evaluation-Slot-Comparison-Tool/README.md

 # Evaluation-Slot-Comparison-Tool

-A desktop tool that compares two Excel Evaluation Slot Detail files and generates a structured multi-sheet report — built to support the Petrotech and Investment teams in tracking changes between MTM runs.
+The Evaluation Slot Comparison Tool is an internal desktop application built in Python that automates the comparison of two Excel evaluation files generated from MTM (Mark-to-Market) runs.
+Designed for the Petrotech and Investment teams, this tool eliminates the need for manual cross-referencing by producing a structured, multi-sheet Excel report in just a few clicks.

 ## What It Does